Gammel Strand 44: 18001840

 The property was listed as No. 12 in the new cadastre of 1806.
 It was at that time owned by merchant Simon Jacob.

 First solo dancer and later ballet master at the Royal Danish Ballet Antoine Bournonville was a resident of the building in 1811.
 His son, August Bournonville, who would later also become ballet master, was then around six years old.
 The physicist Hans Christian Ørsted was also a resident of the building in 1811.
-Composer F.L.Æ.
-Kunzen had his last home in the building from 1814 to 1817.
-C. L. Sander (1756-1819), a professor at the University of Copenhagen, was a resident from 1818 and until his death the following year.